ABOUT MEMORIA DECOLONIAL

 Our journey

-Memoria (De)colonial was founded in 2020 as a digital humanities platform created by Dr. Rafael V. Capó García to map commemorative spaces in Puerto Rico that reinforce or challenge colonial hierarchies of race, gender, spirituality, and citizenship.
+Memoria (De)colonial was founded in 2020 by Dr. Rafael V. Capó García as a decolonial digital humanities initiative that mapped commemorative sites and monuments in Puerto Rico.
+The project focused on sites of memory that reproduced colonial hierarchies of race, class, gender, sexuality, spirituality, species, and citizenship.
 Amid the COVID-19 pandemic, the project emerged as a way to break through isolation and activate critical conversations about cultural heritage.

-In 2022, with support from the Mellon Foundation through the Center for Puerto Rican Studies at Hunter College, and a grant from the National Endowment for the Humanities administered by Humanidades Puerto Rico, we launched our main public humanities initiative: (de)tour.
+In 2022, with support from the Mellon Foundation through the Center for Puerto Rican Studies at Hunter College, and a grant from the National Endowment for the Humanities via Humanidades Puerto Rico, we launched our main public humanities initiative: (de)tours.
 These walking workshops were collaboratively developed with an interdisciplinary team of educators, researchers, and cultural workers, and are offered free of charge to public schools in the Department of Education.

 Today, Memoria (De)colonial continues to grow as a collective, expanding its routes, archives, and participatory methodologies to accompany more communities through critical memory and transformative education.